kofuk/ked/README.md

 ## Goal

-Though this is my hobby project, I would like to make this text editor easy-to-use for Emacs user and beginner of console text editor.
+Though this is my hobby project, I would like to make this text editor easy-to-use for both Emacs user and beginner of console text editor.

 ## Install